-The benefit of a heat pumps is that it gives out more energy than they use, and in most cases much more.
-If you use a good quality domestic heat pump your can have a system efficiency of over 300%!
+The benefit of switching to commercial heat pumps is that it gives out more energy than they use, and in most cases much more.
+If you use a good quality domestic heat pump you can have a system efficiency of over 300%!

 What does a heat pump need to provide heating?